oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 ### Importing the library for API authentication

-1. Go to line 7, add the following code:
+1. At the very top of the file, you will see several import statments.
+After the last statment, add the following code:

 ``` ts
 import passportBearer from 'passport-http-bearer';